 By James Bremen

-James Bremen is a partner in King & Spalding's London office and a member of the Global Transactions Practice Group.
-Bremen has practised exclusively in construction law for more than a decade.
-He has significant experience in project development and dispute resolution both in the UK and internationally.
+James Bremen is a partner in the projects and construction department at King & Spalding.
+He has practised exclusively in construction law for more than a decade and has significant experience in project development and dispute resolution, both in the UK and internationally.
+Since 2002 more than half of his practice has been in the GCC.

 The opinions expressed in this column are of the author and not of the publisher.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.